 Best Way to Send Money from China to the US

 For most eligible expats in China sending after-tax salary to the US, the best way is usually a regulated transfer platform rather than a traditional bank wire.
-The main reasons are clearer final payout, US timing that is often within 0-1 business days after release in standard supported USD cases, and less friction when ACH and beneficiary details need to be entered carefully.
+The main reasons are clearer final payout, faster supported USD routing in standard cases, and less friction when ACH and beneficiary details need to be entered carefully.

-1. For a standard salary remittance case, a transfer platform is usually the most practical option.
+- For a standard salary-remittance case, a regulated transfer platform is usually the most practical option.

-3. The strongest choice usually comes from checking fit in the right order: standard salary-remittance fit first, US corridor support second, and final payout and support third.
+- The strongest choice usually comes from checking fit in the right order: salary-remittance fit first, US corridor support second, and final payout plus support third.

 Quick Comparison